marcusnobrega-eng/profile/_pages/about.md

 Welcome to my GitHub page.

-Hi, I am Marcus N. Gomes Jr, a 29-year-old born and raised in Brazil who likes barbecuing and watching soccer games and loves seeing how water moves differently depending on the circumstances.
+Hi, I am Marcus N. Gomes Jr, a 29-year-old born and raised in Brazil who likes barbecuing, watching soccer games, and loves seeing how water moves differently depending on the circumstances.

 Bruce Lee once said, "When you pour water in a teapot, it becomes the teapot.
 Water can drip, and it can crash".
 This has always been on my mind.

 Studying how water can change its shape, force, speed, and physical properties, and how it can rapidly or sometimes take years to move under a specific media, is just one of the few amazing phenomena I am interested in understanding and learn.

-I am one of the guys who keep seeing the waves form in a pool when we throw a rock in the middle of a pool and keep thinking about how I could simulate that :)
+I am one of the guys who keep seeing the waves form in a pool when we throw a rock in the middle and keep thinking about how I could simulate that :)

 I would resume myself as a simple kid passionate about water resources, trying to learn something new every day about this amazing field.